Bucha massacre: After the Russian withdrawal

-Following the Russian withdrawal, video footage was posted to social media on 1 April 2022, showing mass civilian casualties.
+On 1 April 2022, following the Russian withdrawal, video footage was posted to social media showing mass civilian casualties.
 According to Mayor Fedoruk, "hundreds of Russian soldiers" were also among the bodies found in the region.
-Subsequently, further evidence emerged which appeared to show war crimes committed by Russian forces while they occupied the region.

-Soldiers of the Ukrainian Territorial Defense Forces said they had found eighteen mutilated bodies of men, women, and children in a summer camp's basement in Zabuchchya, near Bucha.
-One of the soldiers said that some of the bodies had cut-off ears or pulled out teeth and that the bodies had been removed a day before the interview.

-Footage released by the Ukrainian army appeared to show a torture chamber in the basement.
+Subsequently, further evidence emerged that appeared to show war crimes committed by Russian forces while they occupied the region.
+Soldiers of the Ukrainian Territorial Defense Forces said they had found eighteen mutilated bodies of men, women and children in a summer camp's basement in Zabuchchya, near Bucha.
+One of the soldiers said that some of the bodies had suffered cut-off ears or extracted teeth and that the bodies had been removed a day before the interview.
+Footage released by the Ukrainian Army appeared to show a torture chamber in the basement.
+A report by Radio Free Europe/Radio Liberty, an American state-funded media organization, described the basement as an "execution cellar" used by Russian forces.

+Journalists entering the city discovered the bodies of more than a dozen people in civilian clothes.
+Fedoruk said that these individuals had all been shot in the back of the head.
 Corpses of other killed civilians were left on the road.
-A report by Radio Free Europe/Radio Liberty, an American state-funded media organization, described the basement as an "execution cellar" used by Russian forces.

-A report published by The Kyiv Independent included a photo and information about one man and two or three naked women under a blanket whose bodies Russian soldiers tried to burn on the side of a road before fleeing.
-Ukrainian officials said the women had been raped and the bodies burnt.
-Journalists writing for The Kyiv Independent consider that photos indicated that Russian forces had singled out and killed Ukrainian civilian men in an organised fashion, with many bodies having been found with their hands tied behind their backs.
+Ukrainian officials said the women had been raped and their bodies burnt.
+A report published by The Kyiv Independent included a photo and information about one man and two or three naked women under a blanket whose bodies Russian soldiers had tried to burn on the side of a road before fleeing.
+The photos show that Russian forces had singled out and killed Ukrainian civilian men in an organised fashion, with many bodies found with their hands tied behind their backs.
 Many of the victims appeared to have been going about their daily routines, carrying shopping bags.
-Footage showed civilians dead with their hands bound.
 Other footage showed a dead man next to a bicycle.
-Journalists entering the city themselves discovered the bodies of more than a dozen people in civilian clothes.